-Maybe still under the influence of the speech we heard at the Trinity College, or already a bit tired of a pub food, we wanted to have a vegan lunch that day.
-We made a quick search to see what’s near by and have found one of the restaurants we really liked – Le Pain Quotidien.
+Maybe still under the influence of the speech, we heard at the Trinity College, or already a bit tired of pub food, we wanted to have a vegan lunch that day.
+We made a quick search to see what’s nearby and have found one of the restaurants we really liked – Le Pain Quotidien.
 And was that delicious!
 I really liked that raspberry lemonade, as well.
 I think I should visit it more often in Amsterdam, too.

 Museum of Irish Writers

-Well, here is a spoiler: I haven’t find it there!
+Well, here is a spoiler: I haven’t found it there!
 But, I think I did at the Cliff of Moher the next day (so, keep on reading for it).

 Museum has quite a nice overview of Irish writers and their work.
-It also has a wonderful book shop that could be a great place to buy a souvenir from Dublin.
+It also has a beautiful book shop that could be a great place to buy a souvenir from Dublin.

-I wanted to do exactly that.
-I read some of Irish writers back in high school, but I wanted to buy myself a book I’ll be reading during the trip.
-I wanted to go with Ulysses, but after reading a few lines, I realized it’s too advanced for me.
-So, I went with another classic, Bram Stoker’s Drakula.
+I wanted to do precisely that.
+I read some of the Irish writers back in high school, but I wanted to buy myself a book I’ll be reading during the trip.
+I wanted to go with Ulysses, but after reading a few lines, I realised it’s too advanced for me.
+So, I went with another classic, Bram Stoker’s Dracula.

-Whenever we’re travelling, Marijan and I always like to go to more residential areas trying to feel an every day life in the city.
-We were quite fortunate, because one of my good high school friends, Maja lives in Dublin and we agreed on having a dinner together.
+Whenever we’re travelling, Marijan and I always like to go to more residential areas trying to feel an everyday life in the city.
+We were quite fortunate because one of my good high school friends, Maja lives in Dublin, and we agreed on having dinner together.
 She promised to take us to a nice restaurant in her neighbourhood.
 We meet at the Grand Canal which is a modern area of Dublin.
-Bord Gáis Energy Theatre, an example of an amazing modern architecture, is there, as well.
+Bord Gáis Energy Theatre, an example of amazing modern architecture, is there, as well.
 Together with some tech companies like Google, Facebook etc. It looked completely different from the old Dublin we’ve seen earlier that day.

 Day three – Wednesday at Cliff of Moher and Galway